sreyas-mohan/DeepFreq/README.md

+# Code and Pretrained Networks from <br>"Data-driven Estimation of Sinusoid Frequencies"

+This repository contains information, code and models from the paper [Data-driven Estimation of Sinusoid Frequencies](https://arxiv.org/abs/1906.00823) by Gautier Izacard, Sreyas Mohan and [Carlos Fernandez-Granda](https://cims.nyu.edu/~cfgranda/).
+Please visit the [project webpage here](https://sreyas-mohan.github.io/DeepFreq/).

 ## Code and Pre-trained Models

 ### pre-trained models
-The directory `pretrained_models` contains the pretained models of DeepFreq.
+The directory [`pretrained_models`](pretrained_models) contains the pretained models of DeepFreq.

+### Example code for using Pre-Trained models

+In [`example_notebook.ipynb`](example_notebook.ipynb), DeepFreq is applied to different signals and the results are visualized.

 ### Train

-Train a model from scratch:
+[`train.py`](train.py) provides the code for training a model from scratch.
+An example usage of the script with some options is given below:

 ```shell
 python train.py \